1bharath-yadav/AIkonsole/README.md

 # AIkonsole
-this package integrates gemini into the konsole or any other terminals
+This package integrates gemini into the konsole or any other terminals